nogibjj/KatherineT.DE.Individual-Project-4/README.md

 ![Screenshot 2023-12-03 at 20 38 32](https://github.com/nogibjj/KatherineT.DE.Individual-Project-4/assets/143833511/0acf19dc-2829-4af0-88c3-70871f83a568)

-6. Set up a web app on Azure.
+6. Deploy the container via Azure Web App to a public endpoint.
+Set up a web app on Azure.
 Select Docker Container and insert your DockerHub image and tag when creating the web app.
 7. After deployment, go to configuration to add "WEBSITES_PORT" with a value of 9000.

 ![Screenshot 2023-12-03 at 20 52 31](https://github.com/nogibjj/KatherineT.DE.Individual-Project-4/assets/143833511/8d26a470-34eb-439c-9e20-e49b2a86fcc0)

 8. Browse your web app from the domain!
 This is my web app.

 ![Screenshot 2023-12-03 at 20 53 58](https://github.com/nogibjj/KatherineT.DE.Individual-Project-4/assets/143833511/53fb0286-b810-4973-a165-535700555e9a)

-## Public URL
-utcwebapp.azurewebsites.net

 ## References
 1. https://learn.microsoft.com/en-us/azure/app-service/tutorial-custom-container?tabs=azure-portal&pivots=container-linux